prometheus-unbound/igrf13-fortran-python/compiled/python2/macbookpro2019intel/readme.txt

 Also note this was built for use in a Python2 environment, and it is most likely you will be using Python3.

 Nonetheless, it is included for those having similar hardware.
-If you have a Intel MacOS and will be using Python2, this should work for you.
+If you have an Intel MacOS and will be using Python2, this should work for you.
 Else, follow instructions on the homepage to compile your own .so file.